tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 And build your kernel again, KernelSU should works well.

+If you find that KPROBES is still not activated, you can try enabling `CONFIG_MODULES`.
+(If it still doesn't take effect, use `make menuconfig` to search for other dependencies of KPROBES)

 But if you encounter a boot loop when integrated KernelSU, it is maybe *kprobe is broken in your kernel*, you should fix the kprobe bug or use the second way.

 ## Manully modify the kernel source